ScrollCureHub/ScrollCure/content/en/posts/The Infinite Scroll Uses The Same Mechanisms As Slot Machines.md

 When this happens in quick succession, that is nano-anxiety interspersed with a strong emotion to follow after it, it is extremely addictive to the brain even at the cost of your brain feeling terrible later.

 **Over-saturated, bright colors everywhere:** I’ve covered this topic before.
 While the short-form platforms provide content in rapid succession, it also provides the colors just like that in a pinball machine to go along with it.
+Mind you these colors are also overly bright, loud, saturated and edited artificially to be as attention sucking as possible.

 One moment you’d be watching someone wearing a beige dress in a white-marbled home, the next moment you’re watching someone walking under blue skies & green forests and few second later, you’re watching someone driving a red mustang on gray concrete, ad infinitum.

-Mind you these colors are also overly bright, loud, saturated and edited artificially to be as attention sucking as possible.

 **Slot Machine Like Reward Timings:** Like in the Rat-Skinner box experiment, it is not constant rewards but haphazard reward that drives the mice crazy.
 With infinite scroll, or digital technology in general, you never know when your positive reward will be delivered to you & in what form.
 You do not know when your inbox will light up with the bright red notification bubble nor do you know exactly which reel in your scroll next will make you feel joyful or will make you laugh.
 That anticipation & delay in-between two rewards and then finally receiving the said reward is extremely addictive to the human mind & has devastating consequences.

 **Crazy combinations & infinite novelty:** In a three-reel slot machine with 6 symbols, the maximum number of combinations is (6 x 6 x 6) which is 216 combination.
 If its a six-reel slot machine with 20 symbols, the maximum number of combinations is (20 x 20 x 20 x 20 x 20 x 20) which is 64 million.

 However in the case of digital content, the number of symbols are infinite and hence the total number of combinations are infinite too.
-Just the sheer quantity & variety of topics on which reels can be made on, the ability to creatively alter every element in it, the infinite choices of the design elements whether it be music, animations or colors, makes digital content the grandest games of slot machine ever to confront humanity.
+Just the sheer quantity & variety of topics on which reels can be made on, the ability to creatively alter every element in it, the infinite choices of the design elements whether it be music, animations or colors, makes digital content the grandest game of slot machine ever to confront humanity.

 **Always Accompanied By Ambient Music:** Almost every piece of visual content we consume today whether it be on short-form platforms or more traditional long-form medias like shows & movies today, is overlayed with music to go along with it.
 Besides the fact that music is extremely stimulating, layered & addictive by itself, when it goes along with addictive visual content, it packs that much more potent a punch.
 Music has also gotten shorter, snappier, louder, more transient, more artificial and more manipulated over the years.
 This acts like a pleasant ambient noise to keep you in the hypnotic trance state of your devices and increase the magnitude of it’s hypnotic effects by a notch.